Updated: 03. Mar, 2023

 When traveling, you need basic knowledge of words and phrases that can come in handy.
 This extra information about your target knowledge’s culture adds to your basic knowledge.
 Learning a thing or two helps you mix in the community pretty well.

 Rosetta stone offers plans for three months, twelve months, and lifetime options.
-The monthly plan for Rosetta Stone costs $21 per month for three months and $19 per month if you wish to subscribe for six months.
-You can also pay $17 per month for a one-year and $13 per month for a twenty-four-month subscription.
-The lifetime subscription costs $199, which gives you access to all Rosetta Stone language courses.
+The monthly plan for Rosetta Stone costs $35.97 for three months and $143.88 if you wish to subscribe for 12 months.
+The lifetime subscription costs $299, which gives you unlimited access to all Rosetta Stone language courses.
 Rosetta Stone offers a subscription with the option to include a live tutor.
 In addition, the minimum amount of time you can subscribe is three months.

 Rosetta Stone has a 30-day money-back option if you do not like the outcome and decide to cancel your subscription.
 Also, subscribing to Rosetta Stone with a tutor costs $43 per month for 3 months.
 You can also pay $41 per month for a six-month subscription and $32 per month for a 12-month subscription.